Refuge in Buddhism: In Mahayana Buddhism

 According to the Tibetan Buddhist master Longchenpa:

-According to the Mahayana approach, the buddha is the totality of the three kayas; the dharma encompasses scriptural transmission (contained in the sutras and tantras) and the realization of one’s self-knowing timeless awareness (including the views, states of meditative absorption, and so forth associated with stages such as those of development and completion); and the sangha is made up of bodhisattvas, masters of awareness, and other spiritually advanced beings (other than buddhas) whose nature is such that they are on the paths of learning and no more learning.
+According to the Mahayana approach, the buddha is the totality of the three kayas; the dharma encompasses scriptural transmission (contained in the sutras and tantras) and the realization of one's self-knowing timeless awareness (including the views, states of meditative absorption, and so forth associated with stages such as those of development and completion); and the sangha is made up of bodhisattvas, masters of awareness, and other spiritually advanced beings (other than buddhas) whose nature is such that they are on the paths of learning and no more learning.

 Thus, for Mahayana Buddhism, the Buddha jewel includes innumerable Buddhas (like Amitabha, Vajradhara and Vairocana), not just Sakyamuni Buddha.
 Likewise, the Dharma jewel includes the Mahayana sutras and (for certain sects of Mahayana) may also include the Buddhist tantras, not just the Tripitaka.
 Finally, the Sangha jewel includes numerous beings that are not part of the monastic sangha proper, including high level bodhisattvas like Avalokiteshvara, Vajrapani, Manjushri and so on.

 Gautama Buddha delivering his first sermon in the deer park at Sarnath, Varanasi with his right hand turning the Dharmachakra, resting on the Triratna symbol flanked on either side by a deer.
 Statue on display at the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya in Mumbai.

 Ultimate and partial refuges

-According to the Śrīmālā Sūtra, the Dharma and Sangha are "partial refuges," while the Buddha, possessed of limitless compassion and not being bound by time, is the supreme and ultimate refuge.
-The Dharma and Sangha are limited refuges in relation to the Buddha because the Dharma attains the Dharmakāya while the Sangha, being afraid, looks to the Tathāgata for refuge.
-Therefore, to go for refuge in the Dharma and Sangha is ultimately to go for refuge in the Tathāgata, who is thus the supreme truth of the three jewels.
-Furthermore, the Dharma and Sangha are not separate from the Tathāgata who is identical to the three refuges "because of the path of the One Vehicle" (Ekayāna).
-Additionally, according to the Śrīmālā Sūtra, of the Four Noble Truths, the noble truth of the extinction of suffering is the one refuge, as it is permanent and separate from the conditioned.
-It is therefore not false or deceptive in nature.
-Conversely, the other three noble truths are impermanent, conditioned, and are thus false and deceptive in nature.
+According to the Śrīmālā Sūtra, the Dharma and Sangha are "partial refuges," while the Buddha, endowed with limitless compassion and unbounded by time, is the supreme and ultimate refuge.
+The Dharma and Sangha are limited refuges in relation to the Buddha because the Dharma attains the Dharmakāya, while the Sangha, being afraid, looks to the Tathāgata for refuge.
+Therefore, going for refuge in the Dharma and Sangha is ultimately to go for refuge in the Tathāgata, who is thus the supreme truth of the three jewels.
+Furthermore, the Dharma and Sangha are not separate from the Tathāgata, who is identical to the three refuges "because of the path of the One Vehicle" (Ekayāna).
+Additionally, according to the Śrīmālā Sūtra, of the Four Noble Truths, the noble truth of the extinction of suffering is the sole refuge, as it is permanent and separate from the conditioned reality.
+It is therefore neither false nor deceptive.
+Conversely, the other three noble truths are impermanent, conditioned, and are thus false and deceptive.